 There must be a strong commitment from the candidate’s section to provide the candidate at least 50% time for research and adequate access to needed resources.
 These commitments must be clearly outlined in the letter from the candidate’s Section Chief.
 This letter must certify that the award will be used to provide protected time for the recipient in accord with the terms of the award.
 In addition, the candidate must have a letter of support from their preceptor/mentor, who will guide and nurture their research experience.

-The Department of Medicine Research Awards are postponed for fiscal year 2018.
+The Department of Medicine Research Awards are postponed until 2020.

 Applicants should have their research mentor review the application at least two weeks prior to submission.
 Applicants, research mentors, and/or Section Chiefs are encouraged to meet with members of the Department of Medicine Research Committee to discuss their planned applications in advance of the receipt deadline.
 IRB approval must be obtained for all clinical research studies.
 This should be applied for well in advance of the starting date of the award, as the monies of this award will not be available until successful IRB approval is obtained.